Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

      - 200
      - The service did not find any data for the specified date range and other filters (if any).

-       Note: If the usage for a requested month either hasn’t been processed yet or is no longer available, only Exception 3031 or 3032 must be returned for that month.
+       Note: If the usage for a requested month has not been processed yet, use Exception 3031 for that month.
+If usage for a requested month is no longer available, use Exception 3032 for that month.

+       Note: Delivering Exception 3030 will prevent COUNTER API clients from attempting to harvest the report again at a later time.
+This can lead to under-reporting of usage metrics.

    * - Usage Not Ready for Requested Dates
      - 3031
      - 200
-     - The service has not yet processed the usage for one or more of the requested months, if some months are available that data should be returned.
+     - The service has not yet processed the usage for one or more of the requested months, but data is available for some of the requested months.
+Where data is available, that data should be returned.
 The Exception should include the months not processed in the additional Data element.

+        Note: This is the appropriate code to use when transitioning between Releases of the Code of Practice, and reports for the old Release are no longer available.
+For example, when transitioning to Release 5.1 and Release 5 reports are no longer available.

         Note: If the requested begin_date is the current or a future month, the server should return Exception 3020.
 If the requested end_date is the current or a future month, the server may continue processing the request and include Exception 3031, the End_Date Report_Filter then should be set to the previous month (the last month that could have been processed).

    * - Usage No Longer Available for Requested Dates
      - 3032
      - 200
      - The service does not have the usage for one or more of the requested months because the requested begin_date is earlier than the first month for which data has been processed and is available.
 If some months are available that data should be returned.
 The Exception should include the information about the months processed and available in the additional Data element.

+       Note: This is the appropriate code to use when transitioning between Releases of the Code of Practice and not reprocessing older data.
+For example, when transitioning to Release 5.1 and older data are available only in Release 5 reports.

    * - Partial Data Returned
      - 3040